Contador, rather than Quintana, can shake up race - LeMond

-It will take a big personality to shake things up on the Tour de France on Sunday and Spaniard Alberto Contador, rather than Colombian Nairo Quintana, is more likely to be that man, according to three-time champion Greg LeMond.
+(Reuters) - It will take a big personality to shake things up on the Tour de France on Sunday and Spaniard Alberto Contador, rather than Colombian Nairo Quintana, is more likely to be that man, according to three-time champion Greg LeMond.

 The ninth stage is a punishing 181.5-km trek through the Jura mountains, with the steepest gradients of recent Tour history, and Britain's overall leader Chris Froome believes the general classification could be "blown to pieces".